By Priority — Quick Answer

 Tanzania (mid-range from $4,200pp) or Kenya.

-Jump to your priority for destination recommendations, or read through for the comprehensive comparison.
+Tap your priority for the destination match, or read through for the comprehensive comparison.

 8 African Safari Destinations Compared Honestly